reefab/ResumeMan/README.md

 ### Note on PDF generation

+On OS X, wkpdf is used.
+It has a PDF output comparable to Safari and is perfectly adequate.

-Wkhtmltopdf doesn't have the best PDF rendering.
-Manually exporting a PDF version from Safari/Chrome might have a better result especially for page breaks.
+On the other hand, for other platforms Wkhtmltopdf doesn't have the best PDF rendering.
+Manually exporting a PDF version from Chrome might have a better result especially for page breaks.